 It’s late and I’m back from watching the ballet version of Don Quixote.
 I had read the history of the performance and learned that it was first performed for the royalty of Russia.
 So, taking this information I imagined myself a European royal attending the ballet.
 What went through my mind?
 Well, being a business […]

 Woke up to this article today in USA Some Asians’ college strategy: Don’t check ‘Asian’ Sounded like a good topic for this blog and is a choice my own boy will have to make someday so thought I’d do a post.
-My personal opinion, being a completely white, blond/brownish, blue eyed, half Asian on the inside type […]
+My personal opinion, being a completely white, blond/brownish, blue eyed, half Asian on […]

 As I have mentioned before, once you return to your home country the culture shock abates but never seems to disappear completely.
 I’m not sure if it is because I have changed so much or the culture that I remember has changed.
 Perhaps it is both.